-Due to the sensitive nature of the study, the more complex US EPAs CALPUFF model is considered to be an appropriate model for the purpose of this assessment as it well suited to simulate dispersion from a complex array of point sources at the Sasol Sasolburg and Secunda sites.
+Due to the sensitive nature of the study, the more complex US EPAs CALPUFF model is considered to be an appropriate model for the purpose of this assessment as it well suited to simulate dispersion from a complex array of point sources at the Sasolburg site.
 It is also able to simulate secondary pollutant formation, such as sulphates and nitrates, using a parameterised, quasi-linear chemical conversion mechanism.